HelloWorldLTY/TeamPath/readme.md

 Please refer our folder with names **rl_train** and **sft** for more details.
 We implement the framework with modified [verl](https://github.com/volcengine/verl) and [Llama-factory](https://github.com/hiyouga/LLaMA-Factory/tree/main), respectively.
 Moreover, we also support [trl](https://github.com/huggingface/trl/tree/main) and the codes will be provided upon request.

+Please do not use the original huggingface token provided in this repo, which is expired.
+You need to replace it by your own token.

 ## Tutorials

 We have provided several demo notebooks, which can be found in folder **clean_tutorial**